Destinations Greece The Peloponnese

 The on-site restaurants are good enough to not cross the estate

-InsiderBay-side properties are 15 minutes by buggy from Dunes-side dining — factor that into your restaurant bookings.
-Mandarin Oriental's own restaurants on-site are excellent enough that you don't always need to cross the estate.
+InsiderBay-side properties are 15 minutes by buggy from Dunes-side dining, so factor that into your restaurant bookings.
+The Mandarin Oriental’s own restaurants are good enough that you don’t always need to cross the estate.

-The W on the Navarino Bay side — adults-only (12+), the newest of the four Costa Navarino hotels, the most design-forward and the youngest crowd.
-The right Costa Navarino for couples without kids who want the resort scale but a less family-centric atmosphere.
+The W sits on the Navarino Bay side of the estate: adults-only, guests aged 12 and over, and the newest of the four Costa Navarino hotels.
+The Costa Navarino for couples without kids who want the resort scale minus the family-centric atmosphere.

 What it's known for